Robert Creeley: Work

 From 1951 to 1955, Creeley and his wife, Ann, lived with their three children on the Spanish island of Mallorca.
-They went there at the encouragement of their friends, British writer Martin Seymour-Smith and his wife, Janet.
+They went there at the encouragement of their friends, British writer Martin and his partner, Janet Seymour-Smith.
 There they started Divers Press and published works by Paul Blackburn, Robert Duncan, Charles Olson, and others.
 Creeley wrote about half of his published prose while living on the island, including a short-story collection, The Gold Diggers, and a novel, The Island.
 He said that Martin and Janet Seymour-Smith are represented by Artie and Marge in the novel.
 During 1954 and 1955, Creeley traveled back and forth between Mallorca and his teaching position at Black Mountain College.
 He also saw to the printing of some issues of Origin and Black Mountain Review on Mallorca, because the printing costs were significantly lower there.

 In 1960, Creeley earned an MA from the University of New Mexico.
 He began his academic career by teaching at the prestigious Albuquerque Academy starting in 1958 until about 1960 or 1961.
-In 1957, he met Bobbie Louise Hawkins; they lived together, common law marriage, until 1975, having two children, Sarah and Katherine.
+In 1957, he met Bobbie Louise Hawkins; they lived together in a common law marriage until 1975 and had two children, Sarah and Katherine.
 He dedicated his book For Love to Bobbie.

 Creeley read at the 1963 Vancouver Poetry Festival and at the 1965 Berkeley Poetry Conference.
-Afterward, he wandered about a bit before settling into the English faculty of "Black Mountain II" at the university at Buffalo in 1967.
+Afterward, he wandered about a bit before settling into the English faculty of "Black Mountain II" at the University at Buffalo in 1967.
 He would stay at this post until 2003, when he received a post at Brown University.
-From 1990 to 2003, he lived with his family in Black Rock, in a converted firehouse at the corner of Amherst and East Streets.
+From 1990 to 2003, he lived with his family in Black Rock neighborhood of Buffalo, New York, in a converted firehouse at the corner of Amherst and East Streets.
 At the time of his death, he was in residence with the Lannan Foundation in Marfa, Texas.

 Creeley first received fame in 1962 from his poetry collection For Love.
 He would go on to win the Bollingen Prize, among others, and to hold the position of New York State Poet laureate from 1989 until 1991.
 He was elected a Fellow of the American Academy of Arts and Sciences in 2003.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 In his later years he was an advocate of, and a mentor to, many younger poets, as well as to others outside of the poetry world.
 He went to great lengths to be supportive to many people regardless of any poetic affiliation.
 Being responsive appeared to be essential to his personal ethics, and he seemed to take this responsibility extremely seriously, in both his life and his craft.
 In his later years, when he became well-known, he would go to lengths to make strangers, who approached him as a well-known author, feel comfortable.
 In his last years, he used the Internet to keep in touch with many younger poets and friends.